microsoft/typespec/docs/tutorial.md

 };
 ```

-After running this ADL program, the following will be printed to the console:
+After running this Cadl program, the following will be printed to the console:

 ```
 Name type: ModelProperty